Post Summary: Fun things to do in Sandpoint, Idaho, that are adventurous, yummy, and unique.

 The Sandpoint Trail is most commonly used as an out-and-back 3.6-mile trail that runs along Sand Creek.
 You can also make it a loop by crossing Popsicle Bridge at the end and riding back to town on Boyer Avenue.
 As long as you have a map on your phone, you can choose your own path from there back to downtown.
 It’s tough to get lost in this town!

 For mountain biking, you can read up on mountain biking on Schweitzer or check out recommendations from local business Outdoor Experience.
-You can rent bikes from Outdoor Experience and Murphys.
+You can also rent bikes from Outdoor Experience.
 For more insight into biking in Sandpoint, you can check out POP or talk to the staff at Outdoor Experience.

 WINE TASTINGS AT PEND D’OREILLE WINERY